LinusBorg/portal-vue/docs/api/mounting-portal.md

 ## Slots

 This component expects to receive a default scoped slot.
-If it's not passed, an an error will be logged
+If it's not passed, an error will be logged.

 ### The `manual` slot